You seem very calm about your MND – is that because you draw comfort from religion?

 Secondly, I have huge faith in Humanity.
 Not that everyone is kind – I know they’re not.
 But that despite the vile cruelty and repellent inhumanity of some, our species as a whole is quite magical and extraordinary and indomitable.
 And despite our supreme stupidity sometimes, together we’ll work things out.
 It’s what we do.

-And thirdly, I have an unshakeable faith in the power of Love.
+And thirdly – in flagrant contravention, I know, to the trite, overused Hollywood stereotype of the ‘cold, passionless scientist’ – I have an unshakeable faith in the power of Love.
 Not that being touchy-feely to everyone will solve anything – I know it won’t.
-But that when all else fails, when there is no more hope, when no sane animal would carry on, then – despite everything – irrational, stubborn, absurd, self-sacrificing, blind, unstoppable, gloriously-all-conquering love of one puny human-being can reveal itself to be one of the most formidable forces in the Universe.
+But that when all else fails, when there is no more hope, when against all the odds no sane animal or rigorously-logical robot would ever carry on, then – despite everything – the irrational, stubborn, absurd, self-sacrificing, blind, unstoppable, magnificent, all-conquering, unconditional love of one puny human-being can reveal itself to be one of the most formidable forces in the Universe.
+And, just because I know it’s not a miracle, but instead ultimately comes down to hormones and genetics and neural networks, does not stop it being completely mind-blowing and wonderful and glorious.
+That’s what I adore about science.
+Just because you discover how magic works, doesn’t stop it being magic…